Kingdom of Mewar: Decline of Mughal Empire and Maratha Influence

-Maratha influence

 Resistance

 Starting from 1711, during Sangram's reign, the Marathas started raiding into the Rajputana in the states of Dungarpur, Banswara, and Bundi.
 They were driven off in their first attempts.
 Several attempts to form united fronts against such raids throughout 1710s and 1720s failed.
 Sangram II died in 1734 and was succeeded by his son Jagat Singh II.
 To counter the Marathas, Maharana Jagat Singh of Mewar convened a conference of Rajput rulers in Hurda in 1734, but no agreement materialised.
 In 1735, Mughals tried to defend against the Maratha penetration by sending a force under Qamar uddin but failed and Marathas reached Jaipur.

 Subordinance

 Peshwa Baji Rao I attempted to persuade Jagat to settle terms of Chauth, a tributary tax but such attempts failed.
 However, Jagat continued to pay a sum of money equivalent to the revenue of one territory to Holkars, the province of Marathas.
 In February 1736, the Peshwa arranged a friendly visit to Maharana Jagat and met him at Udaipur.
 During this meeting, he was able to secure chauth from the Maharana.
 Hence friendly relations were established between Marathas and Mewar.
 With the help of the Holkars, Jagat was able to secure the throne of Jaipur for his relative Madho Singh.
 In 1750, Ishwari Singh, the other contender for the throne committed suicide under the financial pressure by the Marathas and Madho Singh was able to capture the throne completely.
 Madho was able to stay afloat because of heavy investment by Jagat Singh.